thenaterhood/thenaterweb/README.md

 Main development for the framework is on the master branch with stable points tagged with a version number.
 The master branch is merged into the Production branch at each release tag.
+Versious and commits prior to v2.0.0 will probably contain pages and settings from the live version of my website (at those points in time).
+Newer commits may have some vestiges of that as well.

 Using Thenaterweb
 ===================